 The Library which formerly belonged to Magdalen Hall is still kept at Hertford College.
 Please note that whilst we can supply details of former students’ academic histories, the archives contain very little further biographical information about individuals.

-Opening Hours: Mondays, 10am-4pm (by prior appointment only)
+Opening Hours: Mondays and Wednesdays, 9.30am-5pm (by prior appointment only)

 Address: Hertford College, Catte St, Oxford, OX1 3BW